|Add to your personal catalog|

 CH-416 Biochemistry & Molecular Biology III (Fall; Yearly; 3.00 Credits; N) A seminar designed to integrate material covered in CH301 and BI316 with areas of current interest in biochemistry and related areas.
 Prerequisites: CH301 and BI316 or permission of the instructor.

-CH-432 Comprehensive Chemistry (Fall; Yearly; 1.00 Credit; N,Q) CH432 is a senior level problem oriented Integrative review of chemistry using an advanced, general chemistry text and the texts used in prerequisite courses.
-The course consists of student self-study, followed by weekly exams on the material studied.
+CH-432 Comprehensive Chemistry (Fall; Yearly; 1.00 Credit; N,Q) CH432 is a senior level problem oriented integrative review of chemistry using an advanced, general chemistry text and the texts used in prerequisite courses.
+The course consists of student self-study, followed by weekly exams.
 Students prepare short write-ups of answers to missed questions and make class presentations of these write-ups.
+In addition, a comprehensive oral examination and standardized written exam are required.
 Prerequisites: Permission of the instructor.

 CH-490 Chemistry Internship (Fall & Spring; Yearly; 2.00-9.00 Credits; N) See the chapter, " Special Programs " under Internships in the catalog.
 Note: May be repeated up to a total of 9 hours of credit.
 Corequisite: CH495.
 Prerequisite: Permission and Jr. or Sr. standing.